Ali Larijani: Early life and education

-Ali Larijani was born in Najaf, Iraq to Iranian Persian parents.
-He hails from a religious Shia gentry family based in Amol in the province of Mazandaran.
-His father was a leading cleric, Ayatollah Mirza Hashem Amoli.
+Ali Larijani was born on 3 June 1958 in Najaf, Iraq, to Iranian parents of ethnic Mazanderani background.
+He hailed from a religious Shia gentry family based in Amol, a city in the Mazandaran Province, located in northern Iran.
+His father was a leading Twelver Shia cleric, Hashim Larijani.
 His parents moved to Najaf in 1931 due to pressure of the ruler Reza Shah, but returned to Iran in 1961.
+During the later years of Reza Shah's reign, members of the Larijani family, including Hashim Larijani, were exiled to the Kurdish-inhabited cities of Bukan and Sardasht in northwestern Iran, where they resided for a time before eventually being allowed to return to northern Iran.